Skeletons

 .

 These are described as "ferocious skeleton warriors equipped with a sword."
-A scimitar will always try to lull you to sleep by staying at a distance relative to your own.
-When you come close, they'll surprise you with a quick sword-swipe; due to lack of speed in other areas, they leave themselves open for an attack if they miss.
-The Simon's Quest versions are the only out-of-the-ordinary form, since most of them can jump and throw bones.
+A scimitar will always try to catch you off balance by remaining at a distance relative to your own.
+When you draw near, they'll surprise you with a quick sword-swipe; due to lack of speed and mobility, scimitars leave themselves open to counterattack if they miss.
+The Simon's Quest versions are the only out-of-the-ordinary form, since some of them can jump and throw bones.

-Alternate Names/Forms: Skeleton Soldier, Skeleton Knight, Dead Crusader, Bone Soldier & Skeleton Mirror
+Alternate Names/Forms: Skeleton Soldier, Skeleton Knight, Dead Crusader, Bone Soldier, Skeleton Mirror, Spartacus, Skeleton Fighter & Skeleton Warrior

 .